Hydrogen Production and Delivery

 NREL scientists are developing pretreatment technologies to convert lignocellulosic biomass into sugar-rich feedstocks that can be directly fermented to produce hydrogen, ethanol, and high-value chemicals.
 Researchers are also working to identify a consortium of Clostridium that can directly ferment hemicellulose to hydrogen.
 Other research areas involve bio-prospecting efficient cellulolytic microbes, such as Clostridium thermocellum, that can ferment crystalline cellulose directly to hydrogen to lower feedstock costs.
 Once a model cellulolytic bacterium is identified, its potential for genetic manipulations, including sensitivity to antibiotics and ease of genetic transformation, will be determined.
 NREL's future fermentation projects will focus on developing strategies to generate mutants that are blocked selectively from producing waste acids and solvents to maximize hydrogen yield.

 - Fermentation and Electrohydrogenic Approaches to Hydrogen Production.
 Pin-Ching Maness, Katherine Chou, and Lauren Magnusson.
-Excerpt from the Annual Progress Report.
-(December 2013)
+Annual Progress Report.
+(2013)

 Contact: Pin-Ching Maness

 Conversion of Biomass and Wastes